CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

     1    21

 In this example, we first create a data frame df with two columns x and

-y.
+y\.
 We then pipe the output of df to mutate, which adds a new column z to the data frame that is the sum of x and y.
 Finally, we pipe the output to summarize, which calculates the sum of z and returns the result.

 Piping in Python In Python, we can use the \| operator to pipe output from one function to another.
 However, instead of piping output from one